fmarionpoll/dbWave/dbWave2/ReadMe.txt

 	(via CdbWaveDoc::Serialize).

 dbWaveView.h, dbWaveView.cpp - the view of the document
-	These files contain your CdbWaveView class.
+	These files contain your CViewdbWave class.
-	CdbWaveView objects are used to view CdbWaveDoc objects.
+	CViewdbWave objects are used to view CdbWaveDoc objects.

 //For a DAO database app:
 dbSetTable.h, dbSetTable.cpp - the recordset